 Growing Cut Flowers from Seed: Seed Starting 101

-Are you thinking about growing cut flowers from seed but unsure where to start?
-In this post, I’ll share the benefits of growing flowers from seed and basic seed-starting tips I’ve learned along the way.
-This is Part 1 in my series on growing a cut flower garden.
+Thinking about growing your own cut flowers from seed but not sure where to start?
+You’re in the right place!
+In this post, I’ll share the benefits of starting flowers from seed and some simple seed-starting tips I’ve picked up along the way.
+This is Part 1 of my series on growing a cut flower garden.

-Starting a cut flower garden from seed is a great way to get a jump on the season and a chance to grow different varieties of beautiful flowers you may not find at your local nursery or garden center.
+Starting your cut flower garden from seed is a great way to get ahead of the growing season.
+Plus, it opens the door to a world of flower varieties you won’t always find at your local nursery or garden center.

 cut flower garden by seed: summer evening garden view